spotify/flo/README.md

 Your workflow tasks are not defined as classes that extend [`Task<T>`][Task], rather they are defined by using the `TaskBuilder` API as we've already seen in the fibonacci example.
-This is in many ways very similar to a very clean class with no mutable state, only final members and two overriden methods for inputs and evaluation function.
+This is in many ways very similar to a very clean class with no mutable state, only final members and two overridden methods for inputs and evaluation function.
 But with a very important difference, we're handling the input tasks in a type-safe manner.
 Each input task you add will further construct the type for your evaluation function.
 This is how we can get a clean lambda such as `(a, b) -> a + b` as the evaluation function for our fibonacci example.